DPS100/3133-Turing-Final-Project/README.md

 - [x] DFA object:
   - State machine that moves based on input, and takes an action based on the input
 - [x] Tape object:
   - Linear tape that can be written to/read from.
 Techincally unlimited length, dynamically sized vector?
-Also has an input section
+Also has an input section.
+First letter in alphabet should be null character
 - [x] Turing machine:
   - Combination of DFA and tape
   - Ability to run instantly?
 Step?
 Breakpoints?
 Represent DFA/Tape while running?
 Print state changes/number of moves?